New York/New Jersey Miscellany

 the street.
 Fueling and tending the engines must have been labor intensive.

 The line did not use a Hallidie-type grip.
-Harvey's patent calls for
+Harvey's patent 66330 calls for

-Different reports put its operating speed between 10 and 15 mph.
+operating speed between 10 and 15 mph.

 Read contemporary articles from the Brooklyn Eagle about the